Ttttt47/UKBioCoin/tests/benchmark_results.md

 # UKC 2.0 acceptance results

-Tested on 2026-08-07 with the `ukbiocoin-dev` environment, Eigen from `/home/jingcheng/fsl/include/eigen3`, and 16 threads where noted.
+Tested on 2026-08-07 with the `ukbiocoin-dev` environment, locally installed Eigen headers, and 16 threads where noted.
 Wall time and peak RSS were recorded with GNU `time`; timing values are medians of three runs.

 ## Demo (`demo/euro_10Ksnp`)